 The Manchester centre is the perfect size meaning we all have a great working relationship with the staff without it feeling too claustrophobic.
 They know us all by name and it’s easy to find help when you need it.

-The GDL isn’t just learning the law; it’s learning how to think like a lawyer.
+The GDL (now the PGDL) isn’t just learning the law; it’s learning how to think like a lawyer.
 It’s always useful to see the world with a different view.

 I was in two minds about my career ambitions when I came to ULaw.
 I knew I fancied a career at the bar but didn’t know how accessible it would be to me.
 Informal moots in class, the debate society and the organised mooting competition all helped me realise I want to give it a shot.
 The negotiation skills workshops were a real highlight.
 I’m really competitive, so getting one over on your mates is always fun.